olegabu/fabric-starter/test/testsuite.md

 * Debug information

-All the detailed debug information is written only into the log file by default.
+All the detailed debug information is written only into the log file by default (the path to that file is provided un the end of the summary table).
 You may set the DEBUG environment variable to 'true' to print debug info on the terminal and into the 'fs_network_test.log' log file:

 ```bash
 DEBUG=true ./scenarios/02-basic-functionality-test/run-scenario.sh api org1 org2